bnwgun/bnwgun.github.io/index-eng.md

 ### More to say...

-- Checkpoint 1.
-If your phone too slow, try BnW-SoundGun-simple.mmp which has less load on animation.
+- If your phone seems too slow, try BnW-SoundGun-simple.mmp which has less load on animation.

-- Hacking course? : If you can record your own sounds up to 10.
-Touch the circulat icon with 'i' in the center at top/left of the screen.
-Select bnwgrab10.mmp at the very end of the list. **No documentation for now** One hint critical is that the recording works only after you touch "menu/new sound."
-Bit confusing but to stop troubles from unexpected touch.
+- Hacking course(?) : You can record your own sounds up to 10 replacing ones that is already in.
+Touch the circular icon with 'i' in the center at top/left of the screen.
+Select 'bnwgrab10.mmp' at the very end of the list. **No documentation** is ready for now afterwards.
+So kinda little hacking required.
+One critical hint is that the recording works only after you touch 'menu/new sound.'
+This could be a bit confusing but to stop troubles from unexpected touches.

 - Contacts and info. : <http://dianaband.info>